NORA1604/CMSC-309/README.md

 # Personal Portfolio Website

 This is the README.md for the Student Portfolio Activity.
+You can view the sample here: (https://NORA1604.github.io/CMSC-309/Portfolio)

 This repository contains my personal portfolio website.
 It serves as a showcase of my background, projects, and contact information.